3 simple questions for improving focus at work

 Distractions and interruptions are both a form of interference that can increase unhelpful forms of stress, diminish our performance and prevent us from achieving our goals.
 Unfortunately, human beings are very susceptible.

 One view suggests our vulnerability is due to the relative sophistication of our goal-setting abilities relative to our cognitive-control capabilities.
 Humans are very good at setting goals.
 This has enabled our species to thrive and populate a wide variety of environments.
+Our goal-setting abilities can be described as ‘executive functions’, including evaluation, decision-making, organization and planning.

 Cognitive control includes the number of items we can hold in our working memory and our capacity to manage multiple goals.
 For much of human history, our goal-setting abilities have been relatively well matched with our capacity for cognitive control, but our current ways of living and working expose our weaknesses.